 This second analysis, therefore, uses the annual AFV acquisition requirements identified in the first analysis, ranging from just over 150,000 AFVs/year (25 percent of maximum potential acquisitions covered) to just over 610,000 AFVs/year (for maximum potential acquisitions covered).
 The 2004 Fact Book identifies that the average amount of time a light-duty vehicle stays in a fleet ranges from 31 to 56 months depending on model type, or just a bit less than five years.
-Therefore, in order to provide an estimate of the maximum portion of the on-road fleet that could be AFVs due to the potential rule, the DOE chose to use a five-year period for AFVs to operate in the covered fleets.
-DOE requests comment on use of a five-year period, and requests comment on the use of alternative fuels in AFVs after they leave a covered fleet.
+Therefore, to provide an estimate of the maximum portion of the on-road fleet that could be AFVs due to the potential rule, DOE chose to use a five-year period for AFVs to operate in the covered fleets.

 The approach taken was to develop the percentage of the on-road vehicles in the United States that would be AFVs, once the potential Private and Local Government Fleet Requirements reached maximum, steady-state requirements.
 (Under section 507(g), the requirements actually include a rampup of the AFV acquisition requirements, starting at 20 percent and rising to 70 percent.
 (42 U.S.C.
-13257(g))).
-This steady-state, maximum case status, therefore, would be determined by looking at the portion of the on-road fleet that would be AFVs based upon five years of acquisitions of the AFVs required under the program.
+13257(g)) This steady-state, maximum case status, therefore, would be determined by looking at the portion of the on-road fleet that would be AFVs based upon five years of acquisitions of the AFVs required under the program.
 For the maximum potential case, this meant roughly three million AFVs, while for the 50 percent and 25 percent of maximum potential cases this meant 1.5 million and 760,000 AFVs, respectively.
-Since AEO2007 identified the on-road inventory of light-duty vehicles in the

-United States in 2004 as just over 215 million vehicles, this means that the AFVs under this program would represent 0.4 to 1.4 percent of all light-duty vehicles on the road in the United States
+Because AEO2007 identified the onroad inventory of light-duty vehicles in the United States in 2004 as just over 215 million vehicles, this means that the AFVs under this program would represent 0.4 to 1.4 percent of all lightduty vehicles on the road in the United States.